Budibase/website/content/blog/inside-it/hardware-asset-management.md

 We’ve alluded to a whole range of internal tools that are helpful for supporting our asset management efforts.

 Some businesses opt for off-the-shelf asset management tools or more generalized ITSM solutions.
 Others will use custom solutions or a combination of both.

-Check out our round-up of [ServiceNow alternatives](https://budibase.com/blog/alternatives/servicenow/) to learn more.

 Whichever approach we opt for, the core capabilities we’ll need to include the following…